 Filmmakers are shooting a documentary about the surfing penguin Cody Maverick.
 Cody tells how he grew up in Shiverpool in The Antarctic.
 When the surfing legend Zeke Topanga, known as The Big Z, came to The Antarctic he gave Cody a shell pendant and Cody grew up idolising him.
 The Big Z was then killed in competition up against Tank ‘The Shredder’ Evans.
 The annual Big Z memorial surfing competition was about to be held on the island of Pen Gu.
 When recruiter Mikey Abramowitz came to Shiverpool seeking talent for the competition, Cody begged to be taken.
 On Pen Gu, Cody challenged the bullying Tank to a surfing duel, only to be humiliatingly wiped out.
 He was saved by the lifeguard Lana who took Cody to the reclusive Geek to be patched up.
 Despondent about his humiliation, Cody was prepared to give up but Geek persuaded him to learn how to surf properly.
 It was then that Cody realised that Geek was in fact The Big Z. Under The Big Z’s tutelage, Cody prepared to go into the competition up against Tank.

 Surf’s Up comes from Sony Pictures Animation, a division of the US distribution and sometimes production company Sony Pictures Entertainment and its visual effects subsidiary Sony Pictures Imageworks.
 Sony Pictures Animation are clearly trying to become new players in the increasingly heatedly contested competition for animation’s slice of the box-office pie.
 The company made their debut with Open Season (2006) and subsequently went onto make Cloudy With a Chance of Meatballs (2009), Arthur Christmas (2011), The Pirates!
-Band of Misfits (2012), Hotel Transylvania (2012), The Emoji Movie (2017) and Peter Rabbit (2018).
+Band of Misfits (2012), Hotel Transylvania (2012), The Emoji Movie (2017), Peter Rabbit (2018), The Mitchells vs the Machines (2021), Vivo (2021) and Wish Dragon (2021).

 Surf’s Up came out several months after the hit success of George Miller’s Happy Feet (2006), which was likewise an animated film about talking penguins.
 Both films feature a lone penguin on the Antarctic ice shelf that is rejected or regarded as an oddball by the rest of penguins but finds their self-worth through the adoption of a human pastime – tap-dancing in Happy Feet, surfing here.
 Though Surf’s Up received various dismissive reviews for falling in the shadow of the superior Happy Feet, it is probably coincidence of theme rather than imitation that is at play here simply due to the amount of time that it takes for an animated film to go through production.